rubygems/rfcs/text/0000-ownership-transfer.md

 When a new owner is added to a gem, following types of notifications will be sent via email.
 1. A notification to the new user to confirm if he/she wants to be added as a gem owner.
 The new user will have to click on the link sent via email to confirm within 48 hours.
 2. A notification to all the existing gem owners about addition of new owner after the confirmation from the new user.
-3. A notification to the gem owner who is removed using `gem owner -r`.
+3. A notification to the gem owner who is removed from the gem CLI or rubygems.org UI.

 This will require modifications in the `POST - /api/v1/gems/[GEM NAME]/owners` endpoint.

-### Marking a gem as looking for maintainers:
+### Creating an ownership request:

-A gem owner marks the gem as looking for maintainers using Web UI by clicking a button called `Create Ownership Request` on gems show page in the **Admin** section which will be added above the **Links** section.
+A gem owner can create an `ownership request` using Web UI by clicking a button called `Create Ownership Request` on gems show page in the **Admin** section which will be added above the **Links** section.

 An `ownership request` is created with _user_id_ as owner who marked it.
-It will be available in the search with a filter of `looking for maintainers`.
+It will be available in the search with a filter of `ownership request`.

 E.g. Alice owns a gem called foobar.
-If she is no longer interested in maintaining it, she can mark it as `looking for maintainers` by clicking on `Create Ownership Request`.
-When Bob filters the gems using `looking for maintainers` filter in advanced search, foobar will be listed.
+If she is no longer interested in maintaining it, she can create an `ownership request` by clicking on `Create Ownership Request`.
+When Bob filters the gems using `ownership requests` filter in advanced search, foobar will be listed.

 ### An example of new ownership transfer flow: